tjs23/nuc_processing/README.txt

 For the above commands:

--f /chromosomes/*.fa states that all files ending in .fa in the /chromosomes/ directory will be used for creation of the genome index and RE cut site files
+-f /chromosomes/*.fa states that all FASTA files (ending in .fa) in the /chromosomes/ directory will be used for creation of the genome index and RE cut site files

 -o spcifies CELL_1 will be used for naming the output.
 In this case the main output contact file will be CELL_1.ncc